Once the domain of students, the gap year has become popular with people of all ages and backgrounds.

 Many travel insurance policies won't cover you for accidents that happen while you're doing manual work, either paid or unpaid, so check with your insurer before you start using that chainsaw or commence any voluntary jobs.
 LV= cover conservation and charity work as long as they don't involve any manual or any form of medical work (even at a medical care facility).

-If the Foreign and Commonwealth Office has said not to travel to a country or region then you won't be insured as standard if you choose to go there.
+If the Foreign, Commonwealth and Development Office has said not to travel to a country or region then you won't be insured as standard if you choose to go there.
 Check with your insurance company.